In 1789 the King of Spain ordered an overland route to connect

 Please contact us if you are interested in joining DAR

 and would like to attend one of our meetings.
 Visitors are welcome.

 - Registrar--Rita Laseter

 - Historian--Dorothy Brown

 For a glimpse into the history of Sikeston, please visit the following web site:

 Web hyperlinks to non-DAR sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.

-Website maintained by Patricia Hale, Missouri VIS volunteer.
+Website maintained by Beth Willis, Missouri VIS volunteer.
 Please

 contact the Webmaster for information concerning this website.